This series brings together all documents relating to Taking Part

 The consultation on removing questions from the Taking Part Survey ran from November to December 2019.
 We have published a response here.

 The DCMS surveys team continue to welcome feedback on the survey.
 Please feel free to drop us a line at firstname.lastname@example.org.

 The Taking Part survey is a continuous face to face household survey of adults aged 16 and over and children aged 5 to 15 years old in England.
 It has run since 2005 and is the main evidence source for DCMS and its sectors.
 The survey’s main objectives are to:

-- provide a central, reliable evidence source that can be used to analyse cultural and sporting engagement, providing a clear picture of why people do or do not engage.
+- provide a central, reliable evidence source that can be used to analyse cultural, digital, and sporting engagement, providing a clear picture of why people do or do not engage.

 - meet the needs and interests of everyone who uses Taking Part data.

 - underpin further research on driving engagement and the value and benefits of engagement.
 The survey is commissioned by the Department for Culture, Media and Sport (DCMS) and three partner organisations (Arts Council England, Historic England and Sport England).